Click on the Dance

 and original dance.
 This one takes time to learn because it's loaded with

-Crowell or "Liza Jane" by Vince Gill.
-See if you can find the
+Crowell (or "Liza Jane" by Vince Gill).
+You will find the

 the name says, you'll find yourself spinning like a top.
 (I also used the "Tops